 Cheap Car Rental Nelson Airport

 Avis, Hertz, Budget, Thrifty, Europcar, Omega, Ace & more.
 Big savings on Nelson Airport car hire.
 No booking fees.
 Instant confirmation.
-Lowest price guarantee.
+Lowest prices.

 There's a range of rental companies operating at Nelson Airport.
 Big-name international brands like Avis and Hertz are trusted and familiar, but there's also a number of independent local brands, many offering very competitive prices.